Kostassere/KS-Portofolio/README.md

 ------------------------Robotics Club – University of Patras------------------------

-Member of the Robotics Club at the University of Patras and part of the Mechatronics Team.
+Member of the Robotics Club at the University of Patras.
 [https://robotics-club.upatras.gr/](https://robotics-club.upatras.gr/)
 Activities include: